The legendary Apple research group that shaped our world

 Through the years that followed that little demo, it was Apple QuickTime and its extensible architecture–which kept growing to accept multiple tracks of video and audio, digital music, and subtitles–that shaped every video standard, architecture, and codec that came to be on the internet.
 All the way to the 4K Ultra-HD movies you can stream through the web today.

-Obviously, QuickTime deeply affected consumers, who got to enjoy digital video to the current form we know today, but also professionals, who discovered a way to create and edit video without having to spend hundreds of thousands of dollars in proprietary equipment.
+Obviously, QuickTime deeply affected consumers but also professionals, who discovered a way to create and edit video without having to spend hundreds of thousands of dollars in proprietary equipment.
 It truly ignited a video authoring revolution, the same way QuickDraw and Adobe PostScript started the digital printing revolution.

 The Birth of VR Video